Aircraft Maintenance Task

 • Wheel assy change or “wheel change”

-For a car it can be a 10 minute job, I’ve been changing car wheels since University, my dad had a car shop where the job was focused mainly on tires and wheel balancing and I used to help him do the job everyday when visiting him.
+For a car it can be a 10-minute job, I’ve been changing car wheels since University, and my dad had a car shop where the job was focused mainly on tires and wheel balancing and I used to help him do the job every day when visiting him.

 1. Paperwork